CapVest Limited

 Capvest Limited is a European investment firm headquartered in London, United Kingdom, and is a mid-market private equity firm specialising in sectors which are characterised by non-discretionary demand.

-Its investments include FoodVest, Mater, Punch Taverns, RenoNorden, Scandi Standard, Scandza, United Coffee, Vaasan & Vaasan,Young's Bluecrest, and Novus Foods.
+Its investments include STADA, FoodVest, Mater, Punch Taverns, RenoNorden, Scandi Standard, Scandza, United Coffee, Vaasan & Vaasan,Young's Bluecrest, and Novus Foods.

 History

 In 1999, CapVest Associates LLP was founded in London, United Kingdom.

 In May 2021 the firm sold Valeo Foods to Bain Capital for an estimated £1.5 billion.

 in April 2022, CapVest acquired the Michigan-based snacks and treats producer, Second Nature Brands.